 She is an award-winning science writer with more than two dozen Loch Ness Productions shows to her credit and is responsible for show development, editing and writing contracts, and other outreach services for Loch Ness Productions clients.
-Carolyn has also written custom scripts for Evans & Sutherland Corporation, and for major planetaria across the U.S.
+Carolyn has also written custom scripts for Evans & Sutherland Corporation, edited scripts for Sky-Skan, Inc., and created shows for major planetaria across the U.S.

-Carolyn also serves as associate producer for AstroCast.TV, an online video magazine focused on astronomy and space science topics.
-She is currently producing segments called Our Night Sky and The Astronomer's Universe on a monthly and bimontly basis.
+Carolyn currently serves as associate producer for AstroCast.TV, an online video magazine focused on astronomy and space science topics.
+She produces segments called Our Night Sky and The Astronomer's Universe on a monthly and bimonthly basis.

 In 2010, Carolyn served as senior exhibit writer for NASA Jet Propulsion Laboratory's von Kármán Visitor's Center.
 This followed on the heels of a project with Cinnabar California, to write a climate change exhibit for the California Academy of Sciences.
 In 2005 and 2006, she worked as the senior science writer for the Griffith Observatory exhibits program, in conjunction with the Friends of the Observatory and New York City-based exhibit designers C&G Partners.